ushahidi/riverid-python/doc/api.md

 #### Returns

-* `registered` Boolean indicating if the email address is registered.
+* `boolean` Indicator of whether the email address is associated with an account.

 ### requestpassword